arianneorpilla/jidoujisho/README.md

 * 📤 You may also export the current context to an **AnkiDroid card, including the current frame and audio**
 * 🔤 Having a word in the clipboard **will include the sentence, word, meaning and reading** in the export
-* 📝 **You may edit the sentence, word, meaning and reading text fields** before sharing to AnkiDroid
+* 📝 **You may edit the sentence, word, meaning and reading text fields** before exporting to AnkiDroid
 * 🔗 To finalise the export, **share the exported text to AnkiDroid**
 * 🃏 The **front of the card** will include the **audio, video and sentence**
 * 🎴 The **back of the card** will include the **reading, word and meaning**
-* 📑 You may apply **text formatting to the card with the AnkiDroid editor once shared**
+* 📑 You may apply **text formatting to the card with the AnkiDroid editor once exported**
-* ⚛️ **Extensive customisation of the Anki export is planned**
+* ⚛️ **Customisation of the Anki export** is possible by changing the default template in AnkiDroid

 # 👥 Contribution and attribution